Jwoliv/RESTful-Library/README.md

 ```
 Open the postman and created the templates of the request with correct url
 #### Example of the url and json object
-* Request for create a new user
+:loudspeaker: Request for create a new user

 ```POST```
 ```